- In these policies,

 - Additional areas of congestion may be designated as “No stopping/No photography” zones without prior notice by posting visible material including, but not limited to floor markings and or wall mounted signs.

 - Photography of original artwork in Artist Alley is not allowed without express permission of the artist.

-- Please be considerate and ask first before taking pictures of guests, other patrons, or the general public.
+- Obtain permission from the subject(s) before taking pictures of guests, other patrons, or the general public.

 - Wearing any signs that offer products or services, for solicitation, financial gain, physical act, or otherwise, is prohibited at Otafest.

-- Signs with inappropriate content will be removed without warning, and may result in the patrons' expulsion from the convention.
+- Signs with inappropriate content will be removed without warning, and may result in the patrons’ expulsion from the Otafest event.

 Weapons & Props

 - A “weapon” is defined to be any item that: is designed to cause injury or death, or anything a person actually uses or intends to use to cause injury or death.
 Also includes any item which is designed, used, or intended for use to threaten or intimidate.